 Lengthen the Straps: To make them longer, tip the buckles away from both straps and pull.

 Shorten the Straps: One at a time, pull the buckle away from the strap with one hand and pull the tab up with the other.

 Clothes, Gear and Proper Attire

-TRX is pretty straight-forward.
+TRX for beginners is pretty straight-forward.
 The only gear you really need is the TRX and a sturdy anchor point (a door or a tree both do the job).
 As far as clothing and footwear, your favorite workout gear should suffice and non-slip cross-training or running shoes work great.
 You’ll want to be able to comfortably move in all planes of motion, bend over and get up and down from the floor so avoid clothes that are too baggy but don’t worry about the fabric material since you shouldn’t be sweating buckets unless it’s a hybrid class that includes cardio.